rchaganti/OMSDsc/README.md

 This soon-to-be-released PowerShell DSC resource module includes resource modules that enable automated configuration on-prem integration with OMS.

-Here is an [RFC](https://github.com/rchaganti/OMSDsc/blob/master/RFC/RFC0001-ResourceNaming.md) (Request For Comments) that I just opened to gather some suggestions and ideas around naming of the resources in this module.

-Make a note that the module name itself may change based on feedback and it need not be OMSDsc.

 Go ahead and add your suggestions/feedback here.